-- Acknowledges explicitly or implicitly that, to achieve fair presentation of the financial statements, it may be necessary for management to provide disclosures beyond those specifically required by the framework; or - Acknowledges explicitly that it may be necessary for the management to depart from a requirement of the framework to achieve fair presentation of the financial statements.
+- acknowledges explicitly or implicitly that, to achieve fair presentation of the financial statements, it may be necessary for management to provide disclosures beyond those specifically required by the framework; or - acknowledges explicitly that it may be necessary for the management to depart from a requirement of the framework to achieve fair presentation of the financial statements.
 Such departures are expected to be necessary only in extremely rare circumstances.

-NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED) (In thousands of soms)
+NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED)